This post may contain affiliate links.

 From the Swayambhunath stupa, you will have an amazing view of Kathmandu and the valley.
 Apart from being a very popular site for tourists to visit, it’s also a place of pilgrimage and prayer for followers of both Buddhism and Hinduism.
-Because of this, it’s one of the best places in the world to observe religious harmony.
-Swayambhunath became a UNESCO world heritage site in 1979.

 We made a very short video to show you more of Swayambhunath so take a quick look.

 History and Religious Significance of Swayambhunath

 You won’t find a stupa in Nepal older than this one.
 Historical records found engraved in stone show that it was already an important shrine for pilgrims in the 5th century A.D.
 It’s now one of the most sacred pilgrimage sites for Buddhists and a must-see for tourists.